 Records in the database are presented in a hierarchical tree structure, table by table.
 At the top level of the tree are the main 'families' of materials.
-At the bottom level are specific materials - for example High density concrete, 6063-T6 Aluminum.
+At the bottom level are specific materials - for example High density concrete, 6063 T6 Aluminum.

 In the MaterialUniverse table (shown left), material records are organized into four broad 'families': ceramics and glasses, hybrid materials, metals and alloys, and polymers.
-Each family is made up of 'classes' (Ferrous, Precious metal alloys, for example) which may contain 'subclasses' (Alloy steels, Low alloy steel, Cast) consisting of many 'members' (SAE 4130, for instance).
+Each family is made up of 'classes' (Ferrous, Precious metal alloys, for example) which may contain 'subclasses' (Alloy steels, Low alloy steel, Cast) consisting of many 'members' (SAE 4130, for example).

-The categories and hierarchy presented in the Browse tree are database-specific: for example, in the ProcessUniverse table, records contain process data rather than material data, and are organized by process type: Joining, Shaping, Surface treatment.
+The categories and hierarchy presented in the Browse tree are specific to each data table: for example, in ProcessUniverse, the records contain process data rather than material data, and are organized by process type: Joining, Shaping, Surface treatment.